Healthcare & Health Insurance in Norway

 We asked expats in Norway if they have access to public healthcare in Norway.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the healthcare system in Norway.
 The Norwegian government has implemented a range of measures to protect the population from the virus, including restrictions on travel, social distancing, and the closure of many public spaces.
 The healthcare system has also been affected, with hospitals and clinics having to adjust their services to meet the demands of the pandemic.
 In general, the healthcare system has been able to cope with the increased demand, although there have been some delays in appointments and treatments.
-The Norwegian government has also provided additional funding to the healthcare system to ensure that it can continue to provide quality care to its citizens," said one member in Norway.
+The Norwegian government has also provided additional funding to the healthcare system to ensure that it can continue to provide quality care to its citizens," explained one expat living in Norway.

 About the Author